Augustana Earns National Award for Student Retention

 Augustana has been named a 2018 recipient of the Lee Noel-Randi Levitz Retention Excellence Award.
 The honor recognizes the University’s high student retention rates and celebrates the various ways in which the entire campus community is engaged in retention efforts.

-Augustana is one of only three institutions nationwide to receive the award, presented by Ruffalo Noel Levitz.
+Augustana is one of only four institutions nationwide to receive the award, presented by Ruffalo Noel Levitz.

 Student retention was a focus area for “Horizons 2019,” Augustana’s strategic plan which launched in 2014.

 Today, the University’s first-year, fall-to-fall retention is 86.5 percent, an increase of 5.5 percent since the launch of “Horizons 2019.”

 The increase, University officials said, is due to a cross-campus collaborative approach to serving students, as well as the introduction of new centers focused on enhancing student engagement.